MrAllenChan/Network-Security-2020Spring/application/p2p_BitTorrent/README.md

     `$ sudo docker cp libtorrent-rasterbar.so.10 kalirunenv:/usr/local/lib/`

     `$ sudo docker cp libtorrent-rasterbar.so.10.0.0 kalirunenv:/usr/local/lib/`
-5. Then enter the container to run the application: `$ sudo docker exec -it kalirunenv bash`
+1. Then enter the container to run the application: `$ sudo docker exec -it kalirunenv bash`
-6. Add path to run in the terminal: `$ echo /opt/usr/lib > /etc/ld.so.conf.d/qbittorrent.conf && ldconfig`
+2. Add path to run in the terminal: `$ echo /opt/usr/lib > /etc/ld.so.conf.d/qbittorrent.conf && ldconfig`
-7. Then start the application: `$ qbittorrent-nox`
+3. Then start the application: `$ qbittorrent-nox`

-## qBittorrent controls and queries status
+## qBittorrent-nox controls and queries status

+- Setting up qBittorrent on Ubuntu server - [link](https://github.com/qbittorrent/qBittorrent/wiki/Setting-up-qBittorrent-on-Ubuntu-server-as-daemon-with-Web-interface-(15.04-and-newer))
+- Starting qBittorrent `$ sudo systemctl start qbittorrent`
+- Stopping qBittorrent: `$ sudo systemctl stop qbittorrent`
+- Check status: `$ sudo systemctl status qbittorrent`
+- Check version: `$ qbittorrent-nox --version`
+- Set qBittorrent to monitor a particular folder or url.
+When you put a .torrent file in the folder or the url points to a torrent file, it will start downloading it. `qbittorrent−nox [−−webui-port=x] [TORRENT_FILE | URL]`